Stellacore/peridetic/README.md

 Error Handling:

-* No exceptions are involved or utilized within the code (none used, none thrown)
+* No exceptions are involved or utilized within the Peridetic code (none used, none thrown)

 * Internal code supports quite_NaN propagation